Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_precice_demo.md

 - Sometimes, we want white-box testing:
     - Why?
 Access and/or check private members
     - Could `friend` the test, but this quickly gets out of hand
-- Example: class `src/time/Waveform.hpp`
+- Example: class `src/precice/implDataContext.hpp`
-    - Has public and private members.
-We want to check the private members in tests.
+    - Has public and protected or private members.
+We want to check the protected members in tests.
-    - Does not `friend` every test, but only `WaveformFixture`
+    - Does not `friend` every test, but only `DataContextFixture`
-    - `src/testing/WaveformFixture.hpp` has functions to access private members
+    - `src/testing/DataContextFixture.hpp` has functions to access protected members
-    - This fixture is used in many tests in `src/time/tests/WaveformTests` (but not handed over to test like normal UTF fixtures)
+    - This fixture is used in many tests in `src/precice/tests/DataContextTest` (but not handed over to test like normal UTF fixtures)

 ## Test Matrices